fgmourao/Lab_Projects/PNPD_Postdoc_Project/Matlab Scripts/Read_first.txt

 - Make some plots<br />

 sFFT_spectrogram_behavior.m
-- Organizing data from the spectrogram considering the behavior events<br />
+- Organizing data from the spectrogram considering only the behavior events<br />
 - Make some plots<br />

 sFFT_stats_Full_Trials.m